 Michelle joined Watsi on January 10th, 2021.
-Nine months ago, Michelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michelle's most recent donation supported Hai, a hardworking husband and father from Cambodia, for spinal fusion surgery.
+One year ago, Michelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michelle's most recent donation supported Haisam, an adorable toddler from Tanzania, to fund clubfoot repair surgery.